Amishka-Sayyid/week1websitebuildassignment/README.md

         Required
         🎯 What requirements did you achieve?
                 *done the user stories with all its requirements.
-                *for stretch goals done with 2 left with 3.
+                *for stretch goals done with 4/5 the last left is adding social media icons.

         🎯 Were there any requirements or goals that you were unable to achieve?